There is a difference between just surviving as a new traveling therapist and thriving as one.

 Gracefully interview with multiple facilities, have multiple job offers before deciding and finding the right fit for you in a fun area where you meet new best friends, learn new skills from your OCS, FAAOMPT co-workers, get introduced to hot yoga and rock climbing, visit 12 National Parks on your Bucket List, and pay-off your student loans in half of the time you anticipated.

 It’s possible.
-We promise.
-(We did not make any of that up).
+I promise.
+(I did not make any of that up).

 And as a member of the WanderlustPTs’ Tribe, “just surviving” is no longer an option for you.